 You can also cold brew most blends: How to make iced tea?

-Chinese Brewing Method:
+Traditional Chinese Brewing Method:

 - The amount you put in should cover the bottom of your tea pot with two layers of loose leaves.
-Fill the tea pot with hot water (see temperature suggestions above) and immediately poor into another pot.
+Fill the tea pot with hot water (see temperature suggestions above) and immediately pour into another pot.
 This is just done to rinse and expand the tea leaves.

 - Fill the tea pot with hot water again and let it sit for around 50 seconds for the first infusion.
 The hot water used to rinse the tea leaves can be used to rinse the tea cups.